 STRINGERS is my second novel, and second outing with incredible publisher Angry Robot Books.
-Set for publication in Spring 2022, it’s a heartfelt sci-fi vehicle for potty jokes.
-Despite that, it received a starred review from Publishers Weekly!
+It’s a heartfelt sci-fi space opera and vehicle for potty jokes.
+Despite that, it received a starred review from Publishers Weekly as well as enthusiastic reviews from The Guardian and ALA Booklist!

 Knowledge can get you killed.
 Especially if you have no idea what it means.